Zagier-Hoffman's conjectures in positive characteristic: Introduction

-The key result is establishing a non trivial connection among AMZV's and ACMPL's which allows us to go back and forth among these objects (see Theorem \ref{thm:bridge}).
-To do so, following \cite[\S 2 and \S 3]{ND21} we use stuffle relations to develop an algebraic theory for ACMPL's and obtain a weak version of Brown's theorem, i.e., a set of generators for the $K$-vector space $\mathcal{AL}_w$ spanned by ACMPL's of weight $w$.
+The key result is to establish a non-trivial connection between AMZV's and ACMPL's which allows us to go back and forth between these objects (see Theorem \ref{thm:bridge}).
+To do this, following \cite[\S 2 and \S 3]{ND21} we use stuffle relations to develop an algebraic theory for ACMPL's and obtain a weak version of Brown's theorem, i.e., a set of generators for the $K$-vector space $\mathcal{AL}_w$ spanned by ACMPL's of weight $w$.
 We observe that this set of generators is exactly the same as that for AMZV's.
-Thus $\mathcal{AL}_w=\mathcal{AZ}_w$, which provides a dictionary among AMZV's and ACMPL's.
+Thus $\mathcal{AL}_w=\mathcal{AZ}_w$, which provides a dictionary between AMZV's and ACMPL's.

-We then determine all $K$-linear relations among ACMPL's (see Theorem \ref{thm:ACMPL}).
-The proof we give here, although using similar tools as in \cite{ND21}, differs at some crucial points and requires {\it three new ingredients}.
+We then determine all $K$-linear relations between ACMPL's (see Theorem \ref{thm:ACMPL}).
+The proof we give here, while using similar tools as in \cite{ND21}, differs in some crucial points and requires three new ingredients.

-The first new ingredient is constructing a suitable Hoffman-like basis $\mathcal{AS}_w$ of $\mathcal{AL}_w$.
-In fact, our transcendental method dictates that we have to find a full system of bases $\mathcal{AS}_w$ of $\mathcal{AL}_w$ indexed by weights $w$ with strong constraints as given in Theorem \ref{theorem: linear independence}.
-The failure of finding such a system of bases is the main obstruction for generalizing \cite[Theorem D]{ND21} (see \S \ref{sec: application AMZV} and \cite[Remark 6.3]{ND21} for more details).
+The first new ingredient is the construction of an appropriate Hoffman-like basis $\mathcal{AS}_w$ of $\mathcal{AL}_w$.
+In fact, our transcendental method dictates that we must find a complete system of bases $\mathcal{AS}_w$ of $\mathcal{AL}_w$ indexed by weights $w$ with strong constraints as given in Theorem \ref{theorem: linear independence}.
+The failure to find such a system of bases is the main obstacle to generalizing \cite[Theorem D]{ND21} (see \S \ref{sec: application AMZV} and \cite[Remark 6.3]{ND21} for more details).

 The second new ingredient is formulating and proving (a strong version of) Brown's theorem for AMCPL's (see Theorem \ref{thm: strong Brown}).
-As mentioned before, the method in \cite{ND21} only yields a weak version of Brown's theorem for ACMPL's as the set of generators is not a basis.
+As mentioned before, the method in \cite{ND21} only gives a weak version of Brown's theorem for ACMPL's as the set of generators is not a basis.
 Roughly speaking, given any ACMPL's we can express it as a linear combination of generators.
-The fact that stuffle relations for ACMPL's are ``simpler" than shuffle relations for AMZV's give more precise information on coefficients of these expressions.
+The fact that stuffle relations for ACMPL's are ``simpler" than shuffle relations for AMZV's gives more precise information about the coefficients of these expressions.
 Consequently, we show that a certain transition matrix is invertible and obtain Brown's theorem for ACMPL's.
-This settles the algebraic part for ACMPL's.
+This completes the algebraic part for ACMPL's.